 Best RCA cables for turntable reviews

 AudioQuest’s Golden Gate RCA cables result from over 30 years of innovative engineering and research conducted by AudioQuest’s team dedicated solely to audio technology.

 What makes this product stand out against competitors (e.g., Pro-Ject Audio Connect it C with its solid & flexible body) is its unique durable construction.
 Solid copper wire is woven into an asymmetrical double-balanced geometry to defeat radio frequency and electromagnetic radiation from outside sources (i.e., wireless networks, power lines).
 Emphasis was also placed on noise elimination using foil, absorbers, and ground plane construction techniques, so there isn’t the interference you get with conventional cable systems.

-In addition, the fabric sleeves offer superior insulation qualities and bring added protection against tearing.
-Finally, gold-plated plugs provide better contact integrity & accuracy, leading to tighter bass reproduction yet smooth high frequencies.
+Moreover, the superior insulation provided by the fabric sleeves adds an extra layer of protection against tearing, while the gold-plated plugs secure better contact integrity & accuracy, promoting tighter bass reproduction and smoother high frequencies.

 - Lenght, ft/m: 3.28/1.

 - Unique, solid build.

 - Clear improvement in sound.